certifaction/hinsign-cli/README.md

 **Request Body**<br>
-The request body optionally contains a list of Medication dispensation to record a partial dispensation.
+The request body optionally contains a list of Medicament dispensation to record a partial dispensation.

 The input consists of the following fields: